-I’ve had the awesome opportunity to work with people in a wide variety of settings, including: Colorado Outward Bound School and Women’s Wilderness Institute, Planned Parenthood, U.S. Department of Veterans Affairs Hospital, Colorado University’s Psychological and Psychiatry Department.
-I eventually landed into my own private therapeutic practice in 2006.
+My career has taken me through a wide landscape of service—Colorado Outward Bound School and Women’s Wilderness Institute, Planned Parenthood, the U.S. Department of Veterans Affairs Hospital, and the University of Colorado’s Psychological and Psychiatry Department—before ultimately leading me to open my private practice in 2006.

 B.A. - Buddhist and Somatic Psychology - Naropa University